floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 │ 4/1 │    │      │ RFSH │    │ 2200 │ 00 │ 0005 │ 00 │ 22 │ 04 │
 ```
 The remaining 4 half-cycles (2 clock cycles) are spent with the Z80-specific
 'memory refresh'.
-A 16-bit value made from the registers I and R is put on
+A 16-bit value made from the registers I and R is put on the
-the address bus, and the R register is incremented.
-I haven't figured
+address bus, the M1 pin is set to inactive, the MREQ|RFSH pins to active and
-out so far why the lower 8 bits on the address bus are cleared in the very last
+the R register is incremented.
+I haven't figured out so far why the lower 8
-half-clock-cycle (this also happens in the last half-cycle of some other
+bits on the address bus are cleared in the very last half-clock-cycle (this
-instructions).
+also happens in the last half-cycle of some other instructions).

 Let's quickly go over the remaining machine cycle types for completeness: